Get News & Updates Directly To Your Inbox

-If yes, it’s time for a cleanup and clean out.
-One option is to take your medications to a collection center near you on National Drug Take Back Day.
+One choice is to take your meds to a collection center near you on National Drug Take Back Day.

-Safe medication disposal is one of the ways to make sure medications are not accidentally used or intentionally misused by someone else, or pollute our ground or water resources.
-Give yourself a pat on the back for tidying up!
+Safe medication disposal is one of the ways to make sure meds don’t harm someone else, or spoil our ground or water resources.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.